 Dale Anne Reiss has served as a member of our board of directors since November 2017.
 Ms. Reiss served as the Global and the Americas Director of Real Estate Hospitality and Construction at Ernst & Young LLC from 1995 until her retirement in 2011.
 Ms. Reiss serves as Managing Director of Artemis Advisors LLC, a real estate restructuring and consulting firm and as Senior Managing Director of Brock Capital Group LLC, a boutique investment bank, and as chairman of its affiliate, Brock Real Estate LLC.
 Ms. Reiss also serves as a director and chair of the audit committee of Tutor Perini Corporation (NYSE: TPC) and as a director of DigitalBridge Group, Inc. (NYSE: DBRG), where she is a member of its audit committee and the chair of its nominating and corporate governance committee.
-Ms. Reiss served as a director, chair of the audit committee and member of the nominating and governance committee of iStar (NYSE: STAR), as a director of CYS Investments, Inc. (NYSE: CYS) until its merger with Two Harbors Investment Corp.
+Ms. Reiss served as a director of CYS Investments, Inc. (NYSE: CYS) until its merger with Two Harbors Investment Corp.
 (NYSE: TWO) in 2018, and as a director and chair of the compensation committee of Care Capital Properties, Inc. (NYSE: CCP) until its merger with Sabra Health Care REIT, Inc. (NASDAQ: SBRA) in 2017.
 She is a governor of the Urban Land Institute Foundation where she has also served as a past treasurer and board member.
 Ms. Reiss received an M.B.A. from the University of Chicago, a B.S. degree from the Illinois Institute of Technology and is a certified public accountant.